 Protecting Your Own Business

 - Ensuring data security.
 Just as one would ask a service provider about its processes, it’s important to understand how sensitive data is shared internally.
-Sponsors should restrict access to only those employees who need it.
+Employers should restrict access to only those employees who need it.

 - Educating employees.
 Employees should receive training at least annually on ways to mitigate the risk of a cyberattack.
 This includes things such as picking complicated passwords, implementing multi-factor authentication, monitoring account activity, and only accessing their plan on secure devices.